jdpond/fac_CollectionUtilities/README.md

 ## fac_GetRecordsIn

-Perform a query using the "IN" condition of the WHERE clause
+Perform an SOQL (getRecord) query using the "IN" condition of the WHERE clause

 * Request
 > 1. **Query Field Collection** - The collection of Developer Field Names to be queried